ALXPND/ctf-writeups/HTB/Curling/CurlingCTF.md

 ![image](/HTB/Curling/Curling_images/17.png)

-The request should hang in your browser and you should obtain an initial access on the machine as the user **www-data**.
+The request should hang in your browser and you should obtain an initial access on the machine as the **www-data** user.

 Since the current shell has no TTY and job control, it can be upgraded using the following commands: